baileydibb/thepowerofwords.xyz/README.md

-# thepowerofwords
+# The Power of Words
-A website for my art project about the power of words.
+This repository contains the website for my art project about the power of words.